 Botanical Name: Ligustrum

-These small shrubs or trees can be grown in almost any type of soil.
+These small shrubs or trees can be grown in almost any type of soil, counting them among the Best Trees For Bonsai.
 It grows quickly with good care and needs plenty of water in summer.

 Position: Choose a sunny location in winter.
 The perfect area will be in front of a window.